What Should We Actually Be Afraid of in AI?

 A computer architecture in which a number of processors are interconnected in a manner suggestive of the connections between neurons in a human brain and which is able to learn by a process of trial and error.

-Bottom line: we have an architecture where we connected processors in a certain way and can do “machine learning” on it.
+Bottom line: we have an architecture where we’ve wired processors together in a particular way, and we can do “machine learning” on it.

-Again, nothing described above implies the existence of a brain substitute or actual intelligence.
+Again, nothing described above implies the existence of a brain substitute or any actual intelligence.

 So what are you complaining about, author?

 About the fact that we love burning witches at the stake and playing Ghostbusters.
-Maybe because of all the science fiction, or maybe because we’re missing something, we’ve started attributing human feelings to machines.
+Maybe it’s all the science fiction, or maybe we’re missing something, but we’ve started attributing human feelings to machines.

-And I’m not talking about us trying to build a system that makes decisions about launching nuclear warheads.
+And I’m not talking about us trying to build a system that decides when to launch nuclear warheads.
 No. We haven’t been that stupid.

-We’ve entrusted AI with our emotions and our ability to choose.
+We’ve handed AI our emotions and our ability to choose.

 Every time we swipe up on TikTok, tap “like” on Instagram, or scroll through our Facebook feed, we’re trusting artificial intelligence to pick the next piece of content to keep us occupied.